BaranykMatej/digital-electronics-1/09-team_project/project_1/README.md

 Same rules apply here as they did in the previous image, except this time we set the amount of rounds to 14.
 ![2nd round](images/kolo2.jpg)

-In the following 3 pictures we can see that the counter changes with accordance to time.
 ![Variable time](images/cas1.jpg)

 ![Time pass](images/cas2.jpg)

 ![Time pass2](images/cas3.jpg)

-In the following 2 pictures you can see the length of the pause change as indicated by the 03 and 11.
 ![Pause 1](images/caspauza1.jpg)

 ![Pause 2](images/caspuaza2.jpg)

 ## Software description
 Source: (project_1/project_1.srcs/sources_1/new/top.vhd)
 TestBench: (project_1/project_1.srcs/sim_1/new/tb_top.vhd)

 Put flowchats/state diagrams of your algorithm(s)